snowyaya/Foundation-of-Blockchain/README.md

 ### L2
 **=> Synchnorous model.
 Dolev-Strong protocol (for BB, SMR), tolerates any # of dishonest nodes.**

+- Two main types of protocol
+1. Tendermint is built on top of BFT (Byzentine fault tolerance) protocol, invented in 1980s.
+Others, such as Cosmos, Terra, Algorand, Facebook DM, are also using that consensus.
+2. Bitcoin and Ethetreum -> longest-chain protocols

 ### L3
 **=> Synchnorous model.
 Without PKI (public key infrastructure), nodes 67% honest.
 (Hexagon proof)**